 Is this where the happy ending came in?
 Well, not yet.
 Two months later, we lost everything.
 Every large and small material item you can think of, the business, all of our money, cars, furniture.
 We didn’t have groceries to feed our family.
 We didn’t understand why.
 We thought we were doing everything right.
 We were soaking up everything we could to know God personally.
 We were on fire for God!
 But it turned out this brickhead still had more to learn about how to place myself in a position to lean on God instead of myself.
 God was using our hardship to teach me.
 I’ve found it’s only through our weakness that God can and will work in our lives for His good.
 He will never barge in.
 He knocks on the door of our hearts.
 And waits for us to answer.

 So, where was I still going wrong?
 I hadn’t let others into my life.
 I needed their support, but I didn’t have a clue how to receive it.
 I was still saying “no” to God a lot.
 I prefer to make my own way in life.
 But, like I said, God won’t barge into your life.
 He was waiting for my “yes.”
 And when I did let Him in, He changed my anger, resentment, and pride into peace, confidence in who He made me, and humility at break-neck speed!
 It seems the more you say yes to God, the faster He moves in your life.
-Here’s what God showed me about how to break through my constant need to be self-sufficient.
+Here’s what God showed me about how to break through my constant need to be an independent person.

 If you’re a little overly self-sufficient, try doing what I did.